ctsrc/Base256/README.md

 that is not the case!
 Likewise, you have to type more, not less, than you would if you use my base 256 instead of base 16.
 So why?

-The purpose of `base256` is to make manual input of binary data onto a computer less error-prone compared to typing in the base 16 or [base 64](https://en.wikipedia.org/wiki/Base64) encoding of said data.
+The purpose of `lastresort` is to make manual input of binary data onto a computer less error-prone compared to typing in the base 16 or [base 64](https://en.wikipedia.org/wiki/Base64) encoding of said data.
-Whereas manually typing out base 64 is painful, and base 16 makes it easy to lose track of where you are while typing, `base256` attempts to remedy both of these problems by using a 256 different words from the EFF autocomplete-friendly wordlist.
+Whereas manually typing out base 64 is painful, and base 16 makes it easy to lose track of where you are while typing, `lastresort` attempts to remedy both of these problems by using a 256 different words from the EFF autocomplete-friendly wordlist.